hadashiA/LiquidUI/README.md

 Drawing soft shapes on Unity UI.

-- The Unity UI component that formed by Catmull-Rom Spline.
+- Shaping with Catmull-Rom Spline.
 - Then generating mesh by monotone paritioning and convex triangulation.

 ![demo](./demo.gif)